sessionstar/oopsla20-artifact/README.md

  (*state20Onsend : (st: state20) -> ML (state20Choice st);*)
  state20Onsend = (fun _ ->
-    (* this is a choice state so you need to return either ...maybe you need an if statement ... *)
+    (* this is a choice state so you need to return either Choice20Sum1 or Choice20Quit ...maybe you need an if statement ... *)
   );